-UC Irvine / CSU Long Beach PRE-Professor Program
+CSU Long Beach Pre-Professor Program

 What is PREPP?

+The PRE-Professor Program (PREPP) is designed to support the University of California, Irvine (UCI) doctoral students’ and postdoctoral scholars’ transition to a faculty position by engaging them in a semester-long program at California State University, Long Beach (CSULB).
 In addition, PREPP is a blueprint to support CSULB’s efforts to foster a pipeline for prospective new faculty.
 The goal of PREPP is to immerse participants in the life of a faculty member at a comprehensive master’s granting institution.
-PREPP fellows will have individual mentorship from an experienced Faculty Mentor in two broad categories: Instruction and Understanding the Campus Culture and Service.
+PREPP fellows will have individual mentorship from an experienced Faculty Mentor in three broad categories: Instruction, Understanding the Campus Culture, and Service.

-Instructional activities is a broad topic that encompasses teaching (and all the tasks associated with that) and mentoring.
+Instructional activities are a broad topic that encompasses teaching (and all the tasks associated with that) and mentoring.
 Teaching is a rather broad category that includes several tasks from planning for instruction, planning and teaching lessons, and mentoring students (teaching in small groups or one-on-one).

 Campus Culture of a Comprehensive Master’s University & Service